scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 [^1]: An open source kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS.
 [^2]: Advanced Apple SMC emulator in the kernel.
 Requires Lilu for full functioning.
 [^3]: A Lilu plugin providing patches to select GPUs on macOS.
 Requires Lilu 1.5.6 or newer.
+[^4]: An open source kernel extension enabling native macOS HD audio for not officially supported codecs without any filesystem modifications.
+AppleALCU can be used for systems with digital-only audio.
-[^4]: An Intel Wi-Fi Adapter Kernel Extension for macOS, based on the OpenBSD Project.
+[^5]: An Intel Wi-Fi Adapter Kernel Extension for macOS, based on the OpenBSD Project.
+[^6]: A Lilu plug-in for dynamic power management data injection.
+[^7]: An experimental Lilu plugin that optimizes Alder Lake / Raptor Lake's heterogeneous core configuration.